 And the last step, of course, is to pitch the blog owner to include your app in the article.

 But as you probably suspect, we’re not the only people who thought of this tactic.
 So, since the blog owner’s inbox is probably full of pitches, you need an email to stand out from the crowd.

 Fortunately, we’ve got you covered.
 Below is an email I successfully used to reach people I haven’t met before, including for this guest post (thank you, Kevin!) and some great feedback from blog owners.

 Nobody likes cold emails, do they?

-So, to make this a little less awkward here’s a photo of me holding a banner with your website name on it.
+So, to make this a little less awkward, here’s a photo of me holding a banner with your website name on it.

-All you have to do is copy this intro and add the top 3-5 reasons why your app should be in that article.
+You must copy this intro and add the top 3-5 reasons why your app should be in that article.